Skip to main content

 Planning for retirement means establishing a lasting financial plan so you can build the future you want.
 Start saving for retirement or check in on your overall strategy with the resources below:

-2. If your core retirement plan has a defined benefit portion, use Pension Benefits Portal to review your personal retirement plan data and estimate your pension benefits at retirement based on the information you have on file with the University.
+2. If your core retirement plan has a defined benefit component (i.e., pension), use the Pension Benefits Portal to review your personal retirement plan data and estimate your pension benefits at retirement based on the information on file with the university.

-3. Access books on retirement planning, saving and spending, including Plan for Your Prosperity, in myLearn.
+3. Access books on retirement planning, saving and spending in Percipio.

-For additional information on the plans available to you or your own retirement savings, explore the Fidelity's UM System retirement webpage or access our retirement webinars that cover a variety of topics.
+For additional information on the plans available to you or your own retirement savings, explore the Fidelity's UM System retirement webpage or attend a retirement seminar to learn more about retirement planning.

 Invest for your future